gateweaver/gateweaver/packages/docs/docs/configuration/environment-variables.md

         Authorization: "Bearer ${API_TOKEN}"
 ```

-To use environment variables in your local development environment, you can create a `.env.gateweaver` file in the root of your project:
+To use environment variables in your local development environment, you can create a `.env.gateweaver` file.
+This must be created where you run the Gateweaver CLI start command.

 ```bash title=".env.gateweaver"
 NODE_ENV=development